tbrockman/tbrockman.github.io/_posts/2022-06-26-how-to-spend-your-last-day-in-thailand.md

 Get your Covid test, be shocked at how reasonably priced it is (only $6), and when you don’t have enough Thai Baht feel incredibly grateful that they tell you it’s okay to come back and pay them the rest later.

 Go to the bar that one friendly-seeming guy hanging out on the street has constantly told you to visit (paying back the money to the clinic beforehand).
-Sit down and get a weed filled shake.
+Sit down and get a weed infused shake.

 Look around and spot the kayaking guide who was endlessly enthusiastic about singing, fishing, life, and bioluminescent plankton; who took you on a midnight kayak ride with absolutely no one else, where you both shouted excitedly about the glowing plankton together.

 Drink your shake, unsure of whether you’ll enjoy it given that you usually have an aversion to edibles.
 Be pleasantly surprised when it doesn't even come close to tasting bad (nothing does here).

 When a pretty waitress offers you a joint, take a hit and immediately descend into a fit of frantic coughing.
-Wonder to yourself why you bothered smoking weed when you were younger if you couldn't even be cool in moments like these.
+Wonder to yourself why you bothered smoking so much weed when you were younger if you couldn't even be cool in moments like these.
 Feel at ease when everyone nearby just chuckles and moves on.

 When the waitress gives you the rest of the joint to finish later, take it.